Capri – Salerno

 Ferries to Italy

-The earliest Capri Salerno ferry typically departs Capri at about 16:25 and the last ferry usually leaves at 18:50.
+The Capri Salerno ferry typically departs from Capri at around 16:25.

 More routes than anyone else.